Register Now for Classes

 Complete the Parent and Supporter Presentation to learn about valuable resources and how to support your student.

 Please make a note of the recommended dates and deadlines.
-Students are eligible to enroll in classes after the suggested dates, but course availability may be limited.
+Students are eligible to enroll in classes after the suggested dates, but keep in mind that some classes may fill up quickly.
+See a printable version of your next steps.

-- Complete the New Student Presentation: September to November
+- Complete the New Student Presentation (online): October to November

-- Placement Testing (or submit appropriate scores): September to November
+- Placement Testing or submit appropriate scores: October to November

-- Sign up for an advising session: September to November
+- Sign-up for an Advising Session: October to November

 - Complete the New Student Presentation (online): October to February